 Estate Planning deals with an ‘estate’ which is a real and personal property a person possesses at death.
-The practice area of estate planning law involves the drafting of living wills, trusts, powers of attorney, and other documents to facilitate the transfer and management of property after death.
+The practice area of Lake Elsinore estate planning Attorney law involves the drafting of living wills, trusts, powers of attorney, and other documents to facilitate the transfer and management of property after death.

 When estates aren’t managed, and someone dies without a will, their possessions will be distributed to their next of kin.
 By not making a will or otherwise making estate plans, the individual gives up control of their estate and has no say in how the property is divided.
 Therefor it is critical to work with an estate planning attorney before the unthinkable occurs.